tzebrowski/ObdMetrics/README.md

 #### Custom codec

 The framework provides couple of ways of decoding ECU messages.
 One and the default way is through the formula definition, and second way is by using custom decoders which can read and transform ECU message.
-This section depicts how to to use custom decoders.
+This section depicts how to use custom decoders.

 ##### Codec class